Todd Novak: Wisconsin State Assembly

-In his inaugural term in the State Assembly, Novak authored a bill creating the Frank Lloyd Wright Trail which links the architects notable creations using existing roadways.
+In his first term in the State Assembly, Novak authored a bill creating the Frank Lloyd Wright Trail which links the architect's notable creations using existing roadways.

+In the spring of 2018, in response to the Parkland High School shooting, Representative Novak authored legislation to establish the Office of School Safety (OSS).
+The bill was signed into law by Governor Scott Walker later that spring.
+The legislation created a $100 million grant program to be administered by the newly created Office of School Safety for public, private, and choice schools.
+The funds were designated for critical incident mapping, physical and technological security improvements, and a 24/7 hotline to report threats of violence.

-On February 11, 2019, Speaker Vos appointed Novak chairman of a 16 member bipartisan task force on water quality.
+On February 11, 2019, Speaker Vos appointed Novak chairman of a 16-member bipartisan task force on water quality.
 The task force was created to provide recommendations on assessing and improving the quality of surface water and groundwater throughout the state of Wisconsin.
-The task force has traveled extensively throughout the state, visiting the cities of Milwaukee, Madison, Green Bay, Janesville, Racine, Lancaster, LaCrosse, Mauston, Stevens Point, Menomonie, Tomahawk, Marinette, and Superior holding public hearings to gather information on specific concerns in the various regions of the state.
+The task force traveled throughout the state, visiting the cities of Milwaukee, Madison, Green Bay, Janesville, Racine, Lancaster, LaCrosse, Mauston, Stevens Point, Menomonie, Tomahawk, Marinette, and Superior holding public hearings to gather information on specific concerns in the various regions of the state.

-Representative Novak authored two bills as a result of the task force findings.
+Representative Novak authored two bills as a result of the task force's findings.
 The first bill, 2019 Assembly Bill 790 increases funding for Wisconsin Land and Water Conservation staff.
 The bill also adds new language calling for conservation staff to work to implement the Conservation Reserve Enhancement Program (CREP).
-The CREP leverages federal and state funding to compensate farmers to voluntarily decommission farm land and implement conservation practices.
+The CREP leverages federal and state funding to compensate farmers to voluntarily decommission farmland and implement conservation practices.
 The second bill, 2019 Assembly Bill 801 provides funding to the University of Wisconsin System to implement the Freshwater Collaborative.
 The Freshwater Collaborative Program is designed to address two unique challenges relevant in Wisconsin, Agriculture Water Management, and Water Quality Safety and emerging contaminants.
 As part of the Freshwater Collaborative, the UW System will work to establish and develop a variety of undergraduate programs focused on preparing the Wisconsin Workforce to address Water Management and Water Quality safety issues while expanding opportunities for research and collaboration across campuses.

+During the 2023-24 budget cycle, the Office of School Safety was excluded from the state budget request.
+On February 2, 2024, Novak introduced legislation to continue funding for the Office of School Safety through the 2025 fiscal year.
+The bill was signed into law by Governor Tony Evers on March 28, 2024, ensuring that the highly regarded office would continue its operations into 2025.